ten7/handbook.ten7.com/050-how-we-do-things.md

 Here are the core tools we use at TEN7.
 Take some time to review and familiarize yourself with them, and [check out our handy diagram here.](https://ten7.com/blog/post/ten7s-tech-stack)

+We ask that you please keep all TEN7 tools and their contents separate from any personal tools you might use.
+Please avoid using your personal email inbox for TEN7 purposes or connecting any personal tools with those of TEN7.

 ### Project and Business Management

 <table>